DataBiosphere/data-portal/content/community-update/community-update/what-is-the-dcp-20-data-preview.md

 description: "The DCP 2.0 is a new data view enabling you to explore and access the new and reprocessed DCP data as soon as they become available."
 ---

-# What is the DCP 2.0 Data?
+# What is the DCP 2.0 Data View?

 For the Data Coordination Platform (DCP) 2.0, we are adding contributor-generated matrices, reprocessing DCP 1.0 projects, and adding additional new projects.
 Read the full details of the changes in [DCP Updates](/dcp-updates).